Albany-NYU partnership preparing for second class of future

-The partnership with NYU’s Steinhardt School of
+The district and the NYU Steinhardt School of

-NYU Steinhardt’s EMAT program will provide an
+Launched in the current school year, NYU Steinhardt’s EMAT program provides an

 opportunity for up to 15 aspiring middle and high school teachers to